 CareConnect Preferred Name Program to improve patient experience

 Patient experience is at the center of how Penn State Health delivers care.
-The health system will take another step forward in personalizing care when it introduces the CareConnect Preferred Name Program on Monday, Dec.
-16.
+The health system took another step forward in personalizing care when it introduced the CareConnect Preferred Name Program on Monday, Dec.
+16, 2019.

 Patients have provided feedback on how Penn State Health can improve the patient experience, including asking patients’ care teams to address them by their preferred names.
 Patients’ preferred names are what they wish to be called other than their legal names.
 For example, the patient’s legal name may be “Susan,” but she prefers to be called her nickname, “Sue.”
 A transgender patient’s legal name may be “Nicholas,” but she prefers to be called “Nicole.”

 This change will address a common cause of patient dissatisfaction and insurance claim denials — discrepancies between preferred and legal names.
 Registration staff will ask patients how they prefer to be addressed.
 The staff will enter those names in the new preferred-first-name fields of the electronic health record (EHR).